PNNL-Comp-Mass-Spec/MultiAlign/src/Readme.txt

 Example input file is *_isos.csv, or *_LCMSFeatures.txt as defined by VIPER output or LCMSFeature finder output.
-Processing these peptides against a AMT Database created using MTDBCreator and produces output files in tab delimited, comma separated or binary .net serialized output files (.mln).
+Processing these peptides against a AMT Database created using MTDBCreator and produces output files in tab delimited, comma separated, SQLite, or binary .net serialized output files (.mln).

 -------------------------------------------------------------------------------
 Written by Brian LaMarche, Navdeep Jaitly, Ashoka Polpitya, Kevin Crowell